emilyfehl5-glitch/Hello-World-/README.md

 To run this program, just open up GitHub and click on my account!

 ## ADDITIONAL INFORMATION ℹ️
-There is no additional information for this practice repository sample!
+There is no additional information for this practice repository sample! ~~(additional information)~~